inpsyde/multilingual-press/readme.txt

 = 0.8.1 =
 * Adding Plugin Settingspage, Code Cleanup
-* added check that prevents the use of this plugin in a not-setted blog
+* Added check that prevents the use of this plugin in a not-setted blog
 * Codexified several stuff
 * Fixed Missing Table from external Module
 * Added filter for the list, fixed Style
 * Fixed several notices
-* fixed language key output
+* Fixed language key output

-= 0.8 =
+= 0.8.0 =
 * Codexified
 * Renamed the files
 * changed textdomain